BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) EVP George Eric Davis Sells 6,129 Shares

-BioMarin Pharmaceutical Inc. (NASDAQ:BMRN – Get Rating) EVP George Eric Davis sold 6,129 shares of the company’s stock in a transaction that occurred on Monday, March 21st.
-The shares were sold at an average price of $81.29, for a total transaction of $498,226.41.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+BioMarin Pharmaceutical Inc. (NASDAQ:BMRN – Get Rating) EVP George Eric Davis sold 6,129 shares of the firm’s stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $81.29, for a total value of $498,226.41.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

-BioMarin Pharmaceutical (NASDAQ:BMRN – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
-The biotechnology company reported ($0.21) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.22) by $0.01.
-BioMarin Pharmaceutical had a negative net margin of 3.47% and a positive return on equity of 1.32%.
-The firm had revenue of $449.81 million for the quarter, compared to analysts’ expectations of $442.38 million.
-During the same quarter in the previous year, the company earned ($0.05) earnings per share.
-The company’s revenue for the quarter was down .5% compared to the same quarter last year.
-Equities analysts predict that BioMarin Pharmaceutical Inc. will post 0.89 earnings per share for the current fiscal year.
+BioMarin Pharmaceutical (NASDAQ:BMRN – Get Rating) last announced its earnings results on Wednesday, February 23rd.
+The biotechnology company reported ($0.21) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.22) by $0.01.
+BioMarin Pharmaceutical had a positive return on equity of 1.32% and a negative net margin of 3.47%.
+The company had revenue of $449.81 million for the quarter, compared to analyst estimates of $442.38 million.
+During the same period in the prior year, the company posted ($0.05) EPS.
+The firm’s quarterly revenue was down .5% compared to the same quarter last year.
+On average, equities analysts forecast that BioMarin Pharmaceutical Inc. will post 0.89 earnings per share for the current year.

-A number of analysts recently commented on the stock.
-Morgan Stanley reiterated a “hold” rating and issued a $90.00 target price on shares of BioMarin Pharmaceutical in a research note on Friday, February 18th.
-Wedbush reissued an “outperform” rating and issued a $155.00 price objective on shares of BioMarin Pharmaceutical in a report on Thursday, February 24th.
-SVB Leerink restated a “buy” rating on shares of BioMarin Pharmaceutical in a research report on Thursday, December 2nd.
-Robert W. Baird lifted their price objective on BioMarin Pharmaceutical from $101.00 to $112.00 and gave the company an “outperform” rating in a research note on Tuesday, November 23rd.
-Finally, Piper Sandler boosted their price target on BioMarin Pharmaceutical from $121.00 to $125.00 and gave the company an “overweight” rating in a report on Thursday, February 24th.
-Four investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $111.71.
+Several institutional investors and hedge funds have recently bought and sold shares of BMRN.
+American Trust acquired a new stake in BioMarin Pharmaceutical in the 4th quarter worth approximately $256,000.
+Tealwood Asset Management Inc. purchased a new position in shares of BioMarin Pharmaceutical in the fourth quarter worth $1,344,000.
+Norges Bank acquired a new stake in shares of BioMarin Pharmaceutical during the fourth quarter worth $207,582,000.
+Walleye Capital LLC purchased a new stake in shares of BioMarin Pharmaceutical during the fourth quarter valued at $1,016,000.
+Finally, Camden Capital LLC increased its position in shares of BioMarin Pharmaceutical by 18.8% in the 4th quarter.
+Camden Capital LLC now owns 3,123 shares of the biotechnology company’s stock valued at $276,000 after acquiring an additional 494 shares during the period.
+Hedge funds and other institutional investors own 91.71% of the company’s stock.

 About BioMarin Pharmaceutical (Get Rating)